sertxudeveloper/Lyra/Lyra Documentation.md

 php artisan lyra:resource Post
 ```

-The most basic and fundamental property of a resource is its `model` property.
+The most fundamental property of a resource is its `model` property.
 This property tells Lyra which Eloquent model the resource corresponds to:

 ```php
 /**